kemitchell/writing.kemitchell.com/_posts/2015-10-29-The-Blanks-Problem.md

 ## Making a Call

 While I'm not confident in my decision, I think I've spent all the time worth spending on the problem at this time.
-I will probably achieve more moving on to other problems and work than mining for further clarity on this choice in particular.
+I will probably achieve more moving on to other problems than mining for further clarity on this particular puzzle.
+I've had some great input from others working on and thinking about Common Form, and I think they feel the same.

 Though I will always remain open to input from trusted coconspirators, I expect that I will rewrite substantial parts of Common Form to remove fill-in-the-blank hints from how Common Forms are modeled in data and fingerprinted.